alexjgriffith/update-lovejs/readme.md

-The purpose of this repo is to hold lovejs wasm and js artifacts
+The purpose of this repo is to hold lovejs wasm and js artifacts and patches.

 ## Updating Patches for LoveJS
 Follow the steps below to update the love.js love branch and megasource forks.